lexicalunit/dotfiles/bin/README.md

-  --exception=<name>         Check the last script exits with an uncaught exception with the specified name --watchdog-exception-ok    Uncaught watchdog exceptions exit with success --dumpException            Dump uncaught exception text --options                  Dumps all JSC VM options and exits --dumpOptions              Dumps all non-default JSC VM options before continuing --<jsc VM option>=<value>  Sets the specified JSC VM option
+  --exception=<name>         Check the last script exits with an uncaught exception with the specified name --watchdog-exception-ok    Uncaught watchdog exceptions exit with success --dumpException            Dump uncaught exception text --footprint                Dump memory footprint after done executing --options                  Dumps all JSC VM options and exits --dumpOptions              Dumps all non-default JSC VM options before continuing --<jsc VM option>=<value>  Sets the specified JSC VM option

+Files with a .mjs extension will always be evaluated as modules.
 ```

 * * *